Ebay

 [THREAD ID: 1-3C2XV4WR]

-Once again we have to suffer the age old, long
+Once again we have to suffer

-practiced ebay seller "support" technique of pretending to
+the age old, long practiced ebay seller "support"

-not understand the actual issue, and diverting attention
+technique of pretending to not understand the actual

-away to something else which was not the original
+which was not the original problem.
+In this case,

-problem.
-In this case, nothing whatsoever to do with
+nothing whatsoever to do with me.
+Fortunately, It

-me.
-Fortunately, It won't work with me, because I'm
+won't work with me, because I'm not an idiot.
+"With regard

-not an idiot.
-"With regard to credit for unsold items," Raja
+to credit for unsold items," Raja S, (once again hiding

-S, (once again hiding behind a pseudonym.)
-That's
+behind a pseudonym.)
+That's complete nonsense

-complete nonsense totally unrelated to the clearly stated
+totally unrelated to the clearly stated original

 Can I have a job, Robert Hattrell?
 Vice President of